Skip to content

 Human factors are important in project reviews.
 The skills and knowledge of the review team, building trust with the project team to avoid defensiveness, body language, and team dynamics, which can only be assessed face to face, active listening, flexibility and objectively.

-There are two approaches, that of risk based, focussed on the key project risks, and activity / line of enquiry.
+There are two approaches, that of risk based, focused on the key project risks, and activity / line of enquiry.
 Internal audits are typically risk based and will look for evidence, say on lack of resources.
 Gate reviews are examples of activity based reviews, looking for evidence to be satisfied that a project is ready to proceed to the next stage.

 Roy highlighted the guidance in APM’s Guide to Auditing Programmes and Projects, which is available free to members.